 I like to make my dough in a 5-Quart KitchenAid Stand Mixer, but you can also use a large mixing bowl and wooden spoon.
 Use a kitchen scale to measure the sourdough discard.
 You'll need a few baking sheets lined with parchment paper and a rolling pin.

-I recommend using a ravioli cutter or pizza cutter to cut the crackers, but you can also use cookie cutters to create any shape you like!
-I also find that using a spray bottle to lightly spray the crackers works better than brushing.
+I recommend using a pizza cutter to cut the crackers, but you can also use cookie cutters to create any shape you like!

 Storage

-Once cooled, these Sourdough Discard Crackers should be in an airtight container at room temperature for up to 5 days.
-This is to help them keep their "crunch."
+Room Temperature Storage: Once fully cooled, store the crackers in an airtight container at room temperature for up to 5 days.
+This will help them keep their "crunch."
+These crackers should not be refrigerated.

 Recipe FAQ